Our Bold Academic Vision

 Other programs in the new College of Community Innovation and Education and Nicholson School of Communication and Media will relocate downtown later, but dates haven’t yet been decided – and won’t happen until after 2020.

 when will I start taking classes at the Health Sciences Campus at Lake Nona?

 We do not know the dates for when programs associated with the Academic Health Sciences Center at Lake Nona will move – though none of the programs will move until after 2020.
 New facilities still need to be planned and built to accommodate these programs.

-  Among those programs that eventually would relocate include the School of Social Work, Sport and Exercise Science (to be renamed Kinesiology), Physical Therapy, Athletic Training, and Communication Sciences and Disorders, as well as the College of Nursing.
+Among those programs that eventually would relocate include the School of Social Work, Kinesiology (formerly known as Sport and Exercise Science), Physical Therapy, Athletic Training, and Communication Sciences and Disorders, as well as the College of Nursing.
 The timing and geography will be determined by the transition teams.